-- Couples counseling via in-person or teletherapy (dating, pre-engagement, pre-marital, and marriage)
+- Couples counseling via in-person or teletherapy for dating, pre-engagement, pre-marital, and marriage

-- Group Counseling (different topics on an “as needed” or “as requested” basis)
+- Group Counseling on different topics on an “as needed” or “as requested” basis.

-- Daily walk-in hours (can be requested by a student, Resident Life professional or faculty member if a student is feeling unsafe and are given on a first-come, first-serve based on priority of need)
+- Daily walk-in hours can be requested by a student, Resident Life professional or faculty member if a student is feeling unsafe.
+Walk-in appointments are given on a first-come, first-serve based on priority of need.

-- De-stress week activities (healthy coping strategies are offered the week before exams)
+- De-stress week activities are healthy coping strategies offered the week before exams.

-- Mental health workshops (transition and anxiety, mental wellness practices, stress and time management, healthy relationships and boundaries, and communication skills.)
+- Mental health workshops on topics of transition and anxiety, mental wellness practices, stress and time management, healthy relationships and boundaries, and communication skills.

-- Grounding Room (located in the Academic Enrichment Center in the Zondervan Library.
+- The Grounding Room is located in the Academic Enrichment Center in the Zondervan Library.
 This a quiet space to decompress; decrease stress, anxiety, and trauma triggers; and regulate thoughts and emotions.
-The grounding room can be utilized for telehealth appointments on or off campus.)
+The grounding room can be utilized for telehealth appointments on or off campus.

 - Residence Life presentations